-where \underline{x} is one of the following:
+where x is one of the following:

+Meaning

-X Meaning blank 0 1 + Advance one line before printing.
-Advance two lines before printing.
-Advance to first line of next page.
-Do not advance before printing.
+lank Advance one line before printing.

+) Advance two lines before printing.

+L Advance to first line of next page.

+• Do not advance before printing.

 (Overstrike the current line.)

 For media other than a printer or terminal, the first character of the record is treated as data.